 This is a condition that affects your knee and causes pain due to pinching of the soft tissue under your kneecap (patella) and either the thigh bone or shin bones.
 This can be an extremely painful condition because of the cluster of nerves around the area.

-Signs include swelling around the knee, pain straightening the knee all the way down the leg, pain during long periods of walking, kicking, or squatting, or pain while wearing certain kinds of shoes like high heels.
+Signs of fat pad atrophy include swelling around the knee, pain straightening the knee all the way down the leg, pain during long periods of walking, kicking, or squatting, or pain while wearing certain kinds of shoes like high heels.

 One of the most common injuries to your foot, plantar fasciitis refers to irritation or degeneration in the fascia, or tissue, that is on the bottom of your foot.